folsomcp/specpolFlow/README.md

 ```
 pip install specpolFlow[norm]
 ```
-or NormPlot can be installed seperately using:
+or NormPlot can be installed separately using:
 ```
 pip install normPlot
 ```